 Our top recommendation is to rent your room or apartment with a one of the known rental agencies in Madrid.
 Rental agencies are private companies that manage many flats around Madrid.
 They typically rent individual rooms in large shared flats for shot-term periods to young internationals moving to Madrid.
 However, some will also have apartment studios or entire flats for rent as well.

 Renting with a housing agency is our recommended choice especially when you rent your room or apartment before arriving to Madrid.
 This way everything is official, organized and most importantly, you will have a reliable contact in Madrid in case you have any questions and you will not be victim of any scams.
 This option will also allow you to book the specific months that you would actually like to rent your room for.

-When it comes to rental agencies in Madrid our two top picks are helpHousing and Aluni.net.
-Both rental agencies have specialized in renting rooms to international students for many years and are trusted partners of most of Madrid’s universities.
+When it comes to rental agencies in Madrid our three top picks are helpHousing, Aluni.net and Homiii.
+These rental agencies have specialized in renting rooms to international students for many years and are trusted partners of most of Madrid’s universities.
 They are among the leading service providers when it comes to student housing in Madrid.
 All three companies are offering great and reliable service throughout your entire stay in Madrid.
 Click on the logos above for more information.